-However, those ‘empty’ rooms actually were the opposite of empty: posters on the walls, overflowing bookshelves, the wardrobes full of teenager clothes, and the floors covered with plastic containers of toys, music boxes and tennis rackets and much other stuff.
+However, those ‘empty’ rooms actually were the opposite of empty: posters on the walls, overflowing bookshelves, the wardrobes full of teenager clothes, and the floors covered with plastic containers of toys, music boxes, and tennis rackets and much other stuff.

-Recently, Mrs Empty Nest had become a grandmother, and that, somehow, had opened her mind up to new opportunities.
-She now accepted the fact that her daughters had moved out, had their own lives and families and never would come back.
-She had to (and could!) concentrate on her own now.
+Recently, Sue had become a grandmother, and that, somehow, had opened her mind up to new opportunities.
+She now accepted the fact that her daughters had moved out, that they had their own lives and families and would never come back.

 Her daughters had decided they didn’t want to take any of the stuff – a very easy solution for them, I found.
 But it made it finally easier for Sue to make bold decisions.